 - Duration of exposure

-For those who served as firefighters or on military bases where AFFF was common, the risk is greater than those who simply drank the PFAS in groundwater.
-However, if you believe you’re at risk for PFAS-related illness, you should speak with speak with a doctor and consult a lawyer to know your legal rights.
+Military personnel, civilian firefighters, airport firefighters, and those who work on offshore platforms are known to have worked where AFFF was common.
+The risk is greater than those who simply drank the PFAS in groundwater because of prolonged exposure.
+However, if you are experiencing AFFF exposure symptoms and believe you’re at risk for PFAS-related illness due to AFFF exposure, you should speak with a doctor and consult a lawyer to know your legal rights.